 - pregnant or planning to become pregnant.
-Prolonged use of hydrocodone bitartrate and acetaminophen tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
+Prolonged use of Hydrocodone Bitartrate and Acetaminophen Tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breast feeding.
 Hydrocodone bitartrate and acetaminophen passes into breast milk and may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking hydrocodone bitartrate and acetaminophen tablets with certain other medicines can cause serious side effects that could lead to death.
+Taking Hydrocodone Bitartrate and Acetaminophen Tablets with certain other medicines can cause serious side effects that could lead to death.

-When taking hydrocodone bitartrate and acetaminophen tablets:
+When taking Hydrocodone Bitartrate and Acetaminophen Tablets:

 - Do not change your dose.
-Take hydrocodone bitartrate and acetaminophen tablets exactly as prescribed by your healthcare provider.
+Take Hydrocodone Bitartrate and Acetaminophen Tablets exactly as prescribed by your healthcare provider.
 Use the lowest dose possible for the shortest time needed. - Take your prescribed dose every four to six hours as needed for pain. - Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking hydrocodone bitartrate and acetaminophen tablets regularly, do not stop taking hydrocodone bitartrate and acetaminophen tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused hydrocodone bitartrate and acetaminophen tablets by promptly flushing down the toilet, if a drug take-back option is not readily available.
-Visit Error!
-Hyperlink reference not valid. for additional information on disposal of unused medicines.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Hydrocodone Bitartrate and Acetaminophen Tablets

+- regularly, do not stop taking Hydrocodone Bitartrate and Acetaminophen Tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused Hydrocodone Bitartrate and Acetaminophen Tablets by promptly flushing down the toilet, if a drug take-back option is not readily available.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.

-While taking hydrocodone bitartrate and acetaminophen tablets DO NOT:
+While taking Hydrocodone Bitartrate and Acetaminophen Tablets DO NOT:

-- Drive or operate heavy machinery, until you know how hydrocodone bitartrate and acetaminophen tablets affect you.
-Hydrocodone bitartrate and acetaminophen tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
-Using products containing alcohol during treatment with hydrocodone bitartrate and acetaminophen tablets may cause you to overdose and die.
+- Drive or operate heavy machinery, until you know how Hydrocodone Bitartrate and Acetaminophen Tablets affects you.
+Hydrocodone Bitartrate and Acetaminophen Tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
+Using products containing alcohol during treatment with Hydrocodone Bitartrate and Acetaminophen Tablets may cause you to overdose and die.

-The possible side effects of hydrocodone bitartrate and acetaminophen tablets:
+The possible side effects of Hydrocodone Bitartrate and Acetaminophen Tablets:

-• constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness, abdominal pain.
+constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness, abdominal pain.
 Call your healthcare provider if you have any of these symptoms and they are severe.